ATVWGS/tenant-management-framework/README.md

 | Description  | Description of the configuration.
 Here you can discribe, for which tenants this configurations should be used.
 | Author       | The responsible team or person for this configuration.
 | Weight       | When activating multiple configurations, the configuration with the highest weight is loaded last.
 This means that a resource definition will be overwriten, if the last configuration contains a definition with the same displayName.
-| Prerequisite | With this setting you can define a relationship to an another configuration.
-For example when a configurations requires a baseline configuration. **Currently not implemented!**
+| Prerequisite | With this setting you can define a relationship to an another configuration by the configuration name.
+For example when a configurations requires a baseline configuration.

 ### 3.4.2.
 Folder structure
 For each supported resource type there is a subfolder.
 These subfolders always contain an empty .json file and example.md.